Super early registration rate available to first 25 registrants in 2026!

 Shuttle service: You can arrange shuttle service from Denver International Airport through either Estes Park Shuttle.
 Book online or via phone at 970-586-5151.
 Or through Colorado Shuttle Service at www.coloradoshuttleservice.com.
 Please note that you must make a reservation for the shuttle in advance.
 Shuttle times are set by the company.

-Sorry – no. This retreat is specific to health and wellness coaches.
+This retreat is specific to health and wellness coaches or individuals training to be a coach.

 Conferences can be outstanding events and well worth the time, energy and money to attend as they provide a great opportunity to learn from a wide range of presenters and earn some continuing education credits within a few days.
 We’re big fans of (and actually speak regularly at) several of them.
 This retreat will also provide the opportunity for continuing education, but will do so in a setting that will allow time (and an incredible setting) to relax and rejuvenate while also (if desired) providing time to meet with peers and learn from others beyond the actual coursework.
 You’ll return home with a new skip in your step to accompany the new knowledge in your head!